-The Christian who convinced a retired allegedly illiterate merchant that God had indeed chosen him to be His spokesperson and changed the course of history
+The Christian who convinced a retired itinerant merchant that God had indeed chosen him to be His spokesman and changed the course of history

 We are again indebted to Aisha for the story of her husband's first encounter with the Angel Gabriel and how a fellow by the name of Waraqa, a cousin of Khadija, his first wife, convinced him that the apparition was indeed an angel sent by Allah to speak with him on His behalf and not to be afraid.

 The commencement of the Divine Inspiration to Allah's Apostle was in the form of good dreams which came true like bright day light, and then the love of seclusion was bestowed upon him.

 He used to go in seclusion in the cave of Hira where he used to worship (Allah alone) continuously for many days before his desire to see his family.

 He used to take with him the journey food for the stay and then come back to (his wife) Khadija to take his food like-wise again till suddenly the Truth descended upon him while he was in the cave of Hira.
 The angel came to him and asked him to read.

 The Prophet replied, "I do not know how to read."

 The Prophet added, "The angel caught me (forcefully) and pressed me so hard that I could not bear it any more.
 He then released me and again asked me to read and I replied, 'I do not know how to read.'